If you’re struggling to define what a successful life means, I have two pieces of good news for you:

 We all know what happens next.
 We immediately look at ourselves to see how we size up.
 “Megan just bought a new house.
 Why don’t I have that at my age?
 What’s wrong with me?”

 That’s not to say that comparison has no benefit.
 Mentors and role models can serve as great sources of inspiration.
-They demonstrate leadership qualities, and show the steps toward achieving big goals and proving that it can be done, at any age.
+They demonstrate leadership qualities, and show the steps toward achieving big long term goals and proving that it can be done, at any age.

 More often though, comparing yourself to others will leave you feeling dissatisfied and inadequate.